Nutritionally dense and something of a 'superfood', nutritionist Jo Lewin explains why oily fish can be an important part of a healthy diet…

 In addition to eating fresh fish, techniques such as smoking and salting have been used to preserve fish, including salmon.
 To this day, smoked salmon is enjoyed as traditional fare in the cuisines of the Russian Federation, Britain and Scandinavia.

 Varieties of salmon

 Fish and shellfish are nutrient dense and salmon is no exception.
-It is an excellent source of high-quality protein, vitamins and minerals (including potassium, selenium and vitamin B12) but it is their content of omega-3 fatty acids that receives the most attention, and rightly so.
-It is this essential fat which is responsible for oily fish’s reputation as a valuable ‘brain food’.
+It is rich in a protective antioxidant, astaxanthin, and it is an excellent source of high-quality protein, vitamins and minerals (including potassium, selenium and vitamin B12).
+However, it is the content of omega-3 fatty acids in salmon that receives the most attention, and rightly so.
+It is this essential fat which is responsible for the reputation of oily fish as a valuable ‘brain food’.

 |232 calories||25g protein||14.6g fat||2.8g saturated fat|

 …A note on omega-3 fatty acids

 The most beneficial omega-3 fats occur naturally in oily fish in the form of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 These fatty acids are thought to contribute to healthy brain function, the heart, joints and general well-being.
 The idea that eating fish may reduce the risk of heart disease began in the 1970s and 1980s when it was noted that among the Inuits in Arctic Greenland (where high consumption of marine animals was the normal diet), heart disease was very low.
 In addition to heart disease, scientists are now investigating the role that fish consumption may have in protecting us against some cancers as well as many chronic diseases including Alzheimer's disease , asthma, depression, diabetes, high blood pressure, macular degeneration, multiple sclerosis and rheumatoid arthritis.